 Advanced Acoustic Modelling & Acoustic Design

 The advent of computer simulation and visualisation techniques for acoustic design and analysis has made predictions much more accurate and the results spectacular.
-Advanced modelling of room acoustics is done through production of a 3D CATT (Computer Aided Theatre Technique) model, application of material acoustic properties to all surfaces and a ray tracing algorithm.
+Advanced modeling of room acoustics is done through the production of a 3D CATT (Computer-Aided Theatre Technique) model, application of material acoustic properties to all surfaces, and a ray-tracing algorithm.
 At low frequencies, sound has to be considered as a spherically propagating wave which is incredibly computationally intensive.
 At mid-high frequencies, sound can be considered as a ray, similar to a beam of light.
-This is where the possibilities of acoustics modelling are realised.
+This is where the possibilities of acoustics modeling are realised.

 Modelling Acoustic Signature

-Depending on where sound sources (singers, loudspeakers, etc.) and receivers (audience, microphones etc.) in the room are anticipated, virtual sound rays are sent out in all directions, bouncing off every surface.
-The signal at virtual microphones within the model are used to extract the acoustic “signature” of the space and determine its quality.
+Depending on where sound sources (singers, loudspeakers, etc.) and receivers (audience, microphones, etc.) in the room are anticipated, virtual sound rays are sent out in all directions, bouncing off every surface.
+The signal at virtual microphones within the model is used to extract the acoustic “signature” of the space and determine its quality.

-Here at Gillieron Scott Acoustic Design we have modelled over 50 auditoria including
+Here at Gillieron Scott Acoustic Design we have modeled over 50 auditoria including

 The standard method for assessing the impact of plant noise is laid out in BS4142 and requires the measurement of the existing noise environment to be carried out over several days, then the proposed sources of noise assessed to demonstrate they will not cause noise levels to increase at nearby sensitive receptors.
 Advanced Acoustic Modelling can help us determine the impact of new sources of noise before they’re put into operation, allowing proactive management of noise as opposed to reactive.
 With the combination of Professional Planning Guidance (Propg) and British Standards such as BS8233 for Acoustic Design we’re able to apply our acoustic consulting experience to your project with the highest levels of regulatory & planning compliance.